 Ballyshannon Drama Society is delighted to announce plans to enter Oscar Wilde’s brilliant satirical comedy ‘The Importance of Being Earnest’ in this year’s All Ireland amateur drama festival.
-The show will be directed by Conor Beattie, who directed the All Ireland finalist production ‘Old Times’ in 2016.

 There will be two open auditions: Thursday October 11th at 7.30pm and Monday October 15th at 7.30 in the Abbey Centre.
 All welcome.
 Bring your best English accent!